farzam-khodajoo/mvpnet/README.md

 ### 3D search without MVPNet, for single inference sample:
 `python 3d_search.py --target /path/to/samples/684`

+(in case of problem, consider intalling pandas: `pip install pandas`)

 - `--target` path to one of the generated samples, the `684` represent one of the samples' directory name

+Note: in case you want to find best candidates with maximum RMSE instead of minimum, use `--rmse-max` :

+- `python 3d_search.py --target /path/to/samples/684 --rmse-max`

+also the score report will be saved into `/path/to/samples/684/report/rmse.csv` for further use.

 ### 3D search with MVPNet, for single inference sample:
 `python 3d_search.py --target /path/to/samples/684 --mvpnet --label cabinet`